manojgayala/POPL1/Tutorial.md

 ```
 string b = a[6];	~ b gets "W"
 ```
-To obatain a sub-string, use the slicing operator ` a[i:j]  `, where [i:j] specifies the range as all the characters in a whose index is x such that i <= x <= j.
+To obtain a sub-string, use the slicing operator ` a[i:j]  `, where [i:j] specifies the range as all the characters in a whose index is x such that i <= x <= j.
 Either index can be ommitted to imply, the beginning or the end of string as shown below:
 ```
 string c = a[2:8];	~ c gets "llo Wor"
 string d = a[:5];	~ d get "Hello "